nynrathod/doolang/README.md

 **Download the latest `doo` binary from the [Releases](https://github.com/nynrathod/doolang/releases) page as per your operating system.**

 Your downloaded file will usually be saved in your Downloads folder.
-Please rename file(you will get in format doo-[os-name]-x.x.x) to **doo**, in windows keep .exe at end
+Please rename file(you will get in format doo-[os-name]-x.x.x) to **doo**.
+Unzip the downloaded file.

 Then, follow the steps below for your operating system: